Suhaibinator/URouter/README.md

 - If `false` or if the specified source doesn't contain an IP, the request's RemoteAddr will be used as a fallback

 This is important for security, as malicious clients could potentially spoof headers if your application blindly trusts them.

+See the `examples/middleware` directory for examples of using IP configuration.

 ### Rate Limiting